 Bond Villain Stupidity: Zavok.
 Instead of personally supervising the roboticization of Tails, he and Zomom just leave him all alone in the lab.
 Being the Smart Guy he is, Tails successfully modifies the machine he's bound to to his own advantage.
 See Chekhov's Gun below for other details.

-Bonus Stage: The Hidden World, unlocking after beating the game in the Wii U version.
+Bonus Stage: The Hidden World, which unlocks after beating the game in the Wii U version.

 Boss-Only Level: Lava Mountain.
 In the Wii U version, Zones 1 and 4 has Sonic fighting Zazz, Zomom, Master Zik, and Dr. Eggman, respectively.
 In the 3DS version, the entirety of the world has Sonic just fighting all of the Deadly Six, two at a time in respect to the order that they're fought throughout the game, and Dr. Eggman.